compgen-io/tabl-docs/index.md

 ## Installation

-Tabl is a single binary is supplied on the [Github release page](https://github.com/mbreese/tabl/releases) for Mac and Linux (x86\_64/amd64).
+Tabl is a single binary, and can be downloaded from the [Github release page](https://github.com/mbreese/tabl/releases) for Mac and Linux (x86\_64/amd64).
 This file can be downloaded and copied to any place in your `$PATH` to install tabl.
 A Windows binary is also available, but it is untested.
+No other installation steps are needed.

 ## Example